An unprecedented Facebook video by Assad’s cousin points to rift in Syria’s ruling family

-In the video message, posted late Thursday night, a haggard-looking Makhlouf left little doubt that he has indeed fallen out of favor with Assad.
-Addressing his cousin directly as “Mr. President,” he begged to be relieved from the attempted forfeitures and tax claims ordered by the government and assured Assad of his loyalty.
+In the video message addressed to Assad and posted late Thursday night, a haggard-looking Makhlouf left little doubt that he has indeed fallen out of favor with the president and has lost the ability to speak to him in person.
+Referring to his cousin as “Mr. President,” he said he had paid all the taxes his companies owe and does not currently have the money the government is seeking.

-He claims he is happy to comply with state orders, but says his companies have paid all the taxes they owe and he does not have the money the government is seeking, using language that suggests he is unable to access Assad directly.
+He also hinted at rifts within the regime, blaming what he described as his “suffering” on an unidentified “cadre” of officials.

-He attributed blame for his circumstances to the existence of an unidentified “cadre” within the regime which he says “always frames me as the suspect, the one in the wrong, the bad guy.”
+This group “always frames me as the suspect, the one in the wrong, the bad guy,” he said.

+“We do not trust those people,” he added, appealing to the family solidarity that has sustained the 50-year-old regime by saying he would be willing to give money directly to Assad but not to the state.

 “I’m a small and simple part in this whole thing,” he pleads.
 “Mr. President, I implore you, this is the truth.”

-The video appears to confirm the most significant power struggle in the heart of the family that has ruled Syria for the past 50 years since Bashar took over from his late father Hafez in 2000.
-It also points to severe strains within the Assad regime as the Syrian economy collapses and the war grinds on, analysts said.
+The video appears to confirm the most significant power struggle within the heart of the family since Bashar took over from his late father Hafez in 2000.
+It also points to severe strains within the Assad regime as the Syrian economy collapses and the civil war grinds on, analysts said.

-“It’s very big,” said Bassam Barabandi, a former diplomat who defected from the Syrian embassy in Washington in 2012.
+“It’s very big,” said Bassam Barabandi, a former diplomat who defected from the Syrian Embassy in Washington in 2012.
 “Rami was in the inner circle from day one of Bashar’s rule.
 He’s built into the regime.
 To take him out would be like a divorce.”

-The unprecedented airing of a family feud follows a series of attempts to seize assets of the companies Makhlouf controls as part of a wider push by Assad to raise cash for Syria’s bankrupt government.
-Other business executives have been targeted too, including Assad loyalists.
+The unprecedented airing of a family feud follows various attempts to seize assets of the companies Makhlouf controls as part of a wider push by Assad to raise money for Syria’s cash-starved government.
+Other business executives have been targeted, too, including Assad loyalists.

-But as a member of the ruling family, the nephew of Assad’s mother, Anisa, and a childhood companion of Assad’s, Makhlouf is by far the most influential.
+But as a member of the ruling family, the nephew of Assad’s mother, Anisa, and a childhood companion of Assad, Makhlouf is by far the most influential.

 The immediate trigger for his outburst isn’t clear.
-Last month, Egyptian authorities announced that they had seized four tons of drugs hidden in packs of milk bearing the label of Makhlouf’s Milkman company aboard a ship headed from Syria to Libya.
-A month earlier, the government froze his assets for a second time, citing taxes owed by his fuel import company, Abar.
+Last month, Egyptian authorities announced they had seized four tons of drugs hidden in a shipment of milk from Syria to Libya by a Makhlouf-owned company.
+A month earlier, the government froze his assets for a second time, citing taxes owed by his fuel import company, Abar Petroleum.

-There is also a new claim on money owed for licensing by Syriatel, Syria’s biggest mobile phone company in which Makhlouf has a controlling stake, according to Syria Report, which monitors the Syrian economy.

-Makhlouf said he is being pressured to hand over in excess of $100 million, a sum he says he doesn’t have.
+There is also a new claim on millions owed for licensing by Syriatel — Syria’s biggest cellphone company, in which Makhlouf has a controlling stake — according to the Syria Report, which monitors the Syrian economy.
+Makhlouf said he is being pressured to hand over in excess of $100 million.

 Syria watchers and diplomats have offered several explanations for the feud.
 Some date it to pressure put on Assad last year by Russia, his ally, to pay overdue bills for fuel, prompting Assad to demand that his wealthier cousin hand over the cash.
 Makhlouf refused, said a diplomat who was based in Damascus at the time and spoke on the condition of anonymity to discuss sensitive information.